 Even local governments within the same province can vary on the licensing needed to operate in that town or municipality.

-These tools will show you what is required by all three levels of government — federal, provincial and municipal — for your business to operate legally within Canada.
+This tool will show you what is required by all three levels of government — federal, provincial and municipal — for your business to operate legally within Canada.

 Do I need a license to work from home?

 If you’re a freelancer or the sole proprietor of a business and would like to work from home, you don’t necessarily need a business license.
 Your license requirement will be determined by where your home is located and what industry you are working in.

 - A real estate appraiser would not need a license to operate out of their home, as long as they have the credentials and education needed to be approved by their governing body, the Appraisal Institute of Canada (AIC).